-The following ten (10) data elements are required of the importer and are required to be submitted 24 hours prior to loading of the U.S.A. bound vessel.
+The following ten (10) data elements are required of the importer and must be submitted 24 hours prior to loading of the U.S.A. bound vessel.
 (10 Portion)

 - Manufacturer name and address *

 - Seller name and address *